Providing Medical Care for Immigrants in Chicago: The Volunteer Doctors Filling a Critical Void

 Doctors refer patients to organizations that help with mental health, but there are limitations.
 The fluid nature of the shelter system makes monitoring difficult; People are often moved without warning.

-Chicago’s goal is to provide permanent homes, which could help alleviate health problems.
+Chicago’s goal is to provide permanent homes, which might help alleviate health problems.
 But the city has had trouble managing the growing population, as buses and planes arrive at all hours every day.
 Mayor Brandon Johnson, who took office in May, calls it a legacy problem and has proposed winterized tents.

 His administration has recognized the great dependence on volunteers.